Skip to main content

 StageDescription

-Delete ViewDrops the existing Dimension view from target environment.
+Delete ViewDrops the existing Dimension view from the target Environment.

 Fact

-The Coalesce Fact UDN is a versatile node that allows you to develop and deploy a Fact table in Snowflake.
+The Coalesce Fact UDN lets you develop and deploy a Fact table in Snowflake.

 A fact table or a fact entity is a table or entity in a star or snowflake schema that stores measures that measure the business, such as sales, cost of goods, or profit.
 Fact tables and entities aggregate measures, or the numerical data of a business.